nmousa/kennyballou.com/blag/content/blog/elixir_hot_swap_code.markdown

 a single argument: the _module_ to load into memory.
 Finally, the `:sys.change_code` function takes four parameters: "name", module, old version, and "extra".
 The "name" is the PID or the registered name of the process.
-The "extra" argument is reserved parameter for each process, it's the same "extra" that will be passed to the restarted process's `code_change/3` function.
+The "extra" argument is a reserved parameter for each process, it's the same "extra" that will be passed to the restarted process's `code_change/3` function.

 ### Example ###